Benign enlargement of the subarachnoid space in infancy

 The aetiology is not clear.
 It has been described as a variation of normal development of the brain, whereby there is a transient accumulation of cerebrospinal fluid in the frontal region.
 It is also thought to be due to the delayed development or delayed function of the arachnoid villi at the sagittal sinus.

-Ultrasound, CT and MRI imaging of the brain may demonstrate findings seen in BESS:
+Ultrasound, CT and MRI imaging of the brain may all demonstrate the characteristic findings seen in BESS:

 - no flattening of adjacent gyri